TeoSean00/Job-Portal-Platform/README.md

 4. Commit as you normally would, since we are not tracking commits.

-5. When opening or merging a PR, make sure to include the Linear issue ID in the title, e.g. `Completed spm-4: Connect GitHub or GitLab`.
+5. When opening or merging a PR, make sure to link the PR on linear.

 6. An auto-generated URL to the Linear issue should have been automatically added to the PR description.
 The Linear issue will be automatically updated accordingly with the new timeline and URL to the Github PR too.